UNIVERSE-HPC/course-material/technology_and_tooling/testing/mocking.md

 #### Monkeypatching in pytest

 As an alternative to using the `unitest.mock` library, its possible to use a version of mocking from within `pytest`, termed *monkeypatching*.
+This may be a simpler alternative in cases when a full mock to replace an object is not required, such as when you wish to just replace a single method or attribute.
 A built-in fixture called `monkeypatch` allows modifying attributes, functions or classes within the scope of the test function.
 Some example methods are:

 - `monkeypatch.setattr()` - used to set an attribute to a new value or replace it with a new function
 - `monkeypatch.delattr()` - used to delete an attribute